Young Judaea: Young Judaea leadership positions

-Merchavim and regions
+Merchavim and regions (Past and Present)

-Young Judaea is divided into five units, called Merchavim (the singular: Merchav), which are titled according to their geographical location in the United States (including Puerto Rico).
-The Merchavim are subdivided into geographical regions.
-Each region is composed of clubs.
+Young Judaea was traditionally divided into five units, called Merchavim (the singular: Merchav), which were titled according to their geographical location in the United States (including Puerto Rico).
+The Merchavim were subdivided into geographical regions.
+In the past each region was composed of clubs on the local level although this practice has all but ceased.
+Until the mid-1970s, the regions were referred to using English language names. more recently the regions were referred to using Hebrew language names.

-Until the mid-1970s, the regions were referred to using English language names.
-Currently the regions are referred to using Hebrew language names.
+The two Merchavim with active mazkiriyot are: